1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Overview**

-<p>The third technique (ResNet50 + XRAI) gave us incredibly useful heatmaps showing which regions of the image contained Deep Sky Objects.
+<p style="text-align: justify;"> The third technique (ResNet50 + XRAI) gave us incredibly useful heatmaps showing which regions of the image contained Deep Sky Objects.
 But there is a catch: XRAI is slow, especially on large and high-resolution images.
 It becomes a problem when you want to provide real-time feedback.

 To overcome this, the authors turned to Generative Adversarial Networks (GANs) specifically, the Pix2Pix architecture—to generate similar highlight maps much faster. </p>

 **How It Works**

-<p>Pix2Pix is a conditional GAN trained for image-to-image translation.
+<p style="text-align: justify;"> Pix2Pix is a conditional GAN trained for image-to-image translation.
 Instead of classifying or detecting objects directly, it learns to _transform one image into_ another—in this case, from raw telescope images to heatmaps that mimic XRAI outputs. </p>

 **Inside the GAN: Generator vs. Discriminator**